 The supervisor password protects the system information stored in the ThinkPad Setup program.
-If you have set a supervisor password, no one can change the configuration of the computer without the password.
 It provides the following security features:

 - If only a supervisor password is set, a password prompt is displayed when you try to start the ThinkPad Setup program.
-Unauthorized users cannot access the ThinkPad Setup program without the password. - The system administrator can use the supervisor password to access a computer even if the user of that computer has set a power-on password.
+Unauthorized users cannot change most of the system configuration options in the ThinkPad Setup program without the password. - The system administrator can use the supervisor password to access a computer even if the user of that computer has set a power-on password.
 The supervisor password overrides the power-on password. - The system administrator can set the same supervisor password on many ThinkPad notebook computers to make administration easier.